openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 Model input structure differs from one pipeline to another.
 Thus NNCF introduces the interface to adapt the user dataset format to the NNCF format.
 This interface is called data transformation function.

-Every backend has own return value format for transformation function.
+Every backend has its own return value format for transformation function.
 It is based on the input structure of backend inference framework.
 There are formats of data transformation function for each supported backend below.